Our aims and objectives

 2. Greatly increase the number of people trying veganism and remaining vegan, because they believe that:

-- animal farming is no longer sustainable and severely damaging to the environment
+- Animal farming is not sustainable and is severely damaging to the environment

 Ambitious but achievable goals that will ultimately make a huge difference to the future of animals, the planet and us.
 Here's to a brighter future for all.